-Calculate the monthly SST, wind and SLA time series as 30-day averages in each pixel by running ‘Monthly_average.m’ (Figure 11).
+Calculate the monthly SST, wind and SLA time series as 30-day averages in each pixel by running ‘Monthly_average.m’ (Figure S11).
 Due to the high cloud coverage rate, use a 60-day average as the monthly time series for CHL, including 30 days before to 30 days after the 15th day of the month.

-[Place Figure 11 here]

 SST front detection